tedneward/Azgaarnoth/Creatures/Devils.md

 >- **Languages** Common,Infernal,telepathy 1,000 ft.
 >- **Challenge** 18
 >___
->***Summon Devil (1/Day).***.
-The amnizu summons 2d4 bearded devils or 1d4 barbed devils (both appear in the Monster Manual).
+>***Summon Devil (1/Day).*** The amnizu summons 2d4 bearded devils or 1d4 barbed devils (both appear in the Monster Manual).
 A summoned devil appears in an unoccupied space within 60 feet of the amnizu, acts as an ally of the amnizu, and can't summon other devils.
 It remains for 1 minute, until the amnizu dies, or until its summoner dismisses it as an action.
 >
->***Devil's Sight.***.
-Magical darkness doesn't impede the amnizu's darkvision.
+>***Devil's Sight.*** Magical darkness doesn't impede the amnizu's darkvision.
 >
->***Magic Resistance.***.
-The amnizu has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The amnizu has advantage on saving throws against spells and other magical effects.
 >
 >#### Actions
->***Multiattack.***.
-The amnizu uses Blinding Rot or Forgetfulness, if available.
+>***Multiattack.*** The amnizu uses Blinding Rot or Forgetfulness, if available.
 It also makes two Taskmaster Whip attacks.
 >
->***Taskmaster Whip.***.
-Melee Weapon Attack: +11 to hit, reach 10 ft., one target.
+>***Taskmaster Whip.*** Melee Weapon Attack: +11 to hit, reach 10 ft., one target.
 Hit: 9 (1d8 + 5) slashing damage plus 16 (3d10) force damage.
 >
->***Blinding Rot.***.
-The amnizu targets one or two creatures that it can see within 60 feet of it.
+>***Blinding Rot.*** The amnizu targets one or two creatures that it can see within 60 feet of it.
 Each target must succeed on a DC 19 Wisdom saving throw or take 26 (4d12) necrotic damage and be blinded until the start of the amnizu's next turn.
 >
->***Forgetfulness (Recharge 6).***.
-The amnizu targets one creature it can see within 60 feet of it.
+>***Forgetfulness (Recharge 6).*** The amnizu targets one creature it can see within 60 feet of it.
 That creature must succeed on a DC 18 Intelligence saving throw or take 26 (4d12) psychic damage and become stunned for 1 minute.
 A stunned creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If the target is stunned for the full minute, it forgets everything it sensed, experienced, and learned during the last 5 hours.
 >
->***Spellcasting.***.
-The amnizu casts one of the following spells, requiring no material components and using Intelligence as the spellcasting ability (spell save DC 19):
+>***Spellcasting.*** The amnizu casts one of the following spells, requiring no material components and using Intelligence as the spellcasting ability (spell save DC 19):
 >
 >At will: command
 >